 The destruction brought about by Hurricane Irma has shown us the harshness of nature but with the announcement of the 53rd annual’Wildlife Photographer of the Year’ we have been introduced to the beauty of nature.
+The wildlife photography awards and the winners have been selected for these amazing animal photos.

 Out of a total of 50,000 submissions 13 entries have been selected and the judges have made sure that they belong to the different sections of photography.